 The situation in Yemen is characterised by large-scale displacement, civil conflict, food insecurity, high food prices, endemic poverty, diminishing resources, and influxes of refugees and migrants.

-Yemen is facing large-scale displacement, civil conflict, political instability, food insecurity, high food prices, endemic poverty, a breakdown of social services, diminishing resources and influxes of refugee and migrants.
-In 2013, WFP is aiming to provide almost 5 million people in 16 governorates with food assistance and is working to build communities' resilience.
-In 2013, WFP conducted an Updated Food Security Monitoring Survey which found that 43 percent (10.5 million people) of the population is food insecure.
-Some 4.5 million of those people were found to be severely food insecure, unable to buy or produce the food they need, and 6 million are moderately food insecure.
+Between mid-2014 and mid-2016, WFP aims to provide six million people with food and cash assistance whilst also working to build communities' resilience.
+In 2014, WFP conducted a Comprehensive Food Security Survey which found that 41 percent (10.6 million people) is food insecure.
+Some five million of those are severely food insecure - unable to buy or produce the food they need - and 5.6 million people are moderately food insecure.

 Child malnutrition rates are among the highest in the world, with global acute malnutrition rates ranging from critical - denoting an emergency - in Al Hudaydah, Hajjah and Taizz, to poor or serious in almost all other governorates.